potatoqualitee/psmodulecache/README.md

 ### Inputs

-* `modules-to-install` - A comma separated list of PowerShell modules to install or cache.
+* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.

 ### Outputs